SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: Experiments

 \subsection{Baseline and Dataset}

 We use the open-source ESPnet2 \cite{espnet2} version of FastSpeech2 with default settings and a pretrained ParallelWaveGAN~\cite{parallelwavegan} vocoder.
-Notably, the Xavier initialization used ensures that variance is consistent throughout the network, which is important for SNIP.
-The ground-truth durations were generated by Montreal Forced Aligner (MFA) according to the original paper~\cite{fastspeech2}.
-We train FastSpeech2 for 400 epochs (320k steps) on the LJSpeech \cite{ljspeech} dataset with an 80:10:10 train-validation-eval split.
+The ground-truth durations were generated using the Montreal Forced Aligner (MFA) according to the original paper~\cite{fastspeech2}.
+We train FastSpeech2 for 400 epochs (320k steps) on the LJSpeech \cite{ljspeech} dataset with an 80:10:10 train-validation-eval split, retaining the model checkpoint with the best validation loss.
 In all experiments, the same initial values and random seed were used to reduce variability.
-All of our experiments and data are available on Github\footnote{https://github.com/iamanigeeit/espnet}.